MituuZ/fuzzier/readme.md

 When focused on the search field, you can use:
 - Arrow keys to move up and down
-- CTRL + j to move down
+- CTRL + j to move down (modifiable)
-- CTRL + k to move up
+- CTRL + k to move up (modifiable)
-- Enter to open the currently selected file (opens in current tab)
+- Enter to open the currently selected file

+List movement can be remapped from settings -> keymaps, but do not support chorded shortcuts.

 ### File operations
 Fuzzier can be used to move files using the same search to locate the file and target directory that is used for